 So what is next for Spoons?
 Well December promises to be just as busy and it is really beginning to look like Christmas.
 There is glitter and gifts everywhere.

 We have our annual Christmas party for families and staff from the neonatal unit, which is always a fantastic afternoon.

-So this year if you’re thinking of donating to charity rather than giving Christmas cards, or looking to donate the cost of a Christmas gift.
-Please consider donating to Spoons.
-Or maybe even purchase a Christmas gift from our shop.
-The support we provide to neonatal families is essential throughout the whole year, but at Christmas is makes that little bit more difference.
+So this year if you’re thinking of donating to charity rather than giving Christmas cards, or looking to donate the cost of a Christmas gift, please consider donating to Spoons, or maybe even purchase a Christmas gift from our shop.
+The support we provide to neonatal families is essential throughout the whole year, but at Christmas it makes that little bit more difference.